GitHub4Eddy/buienradar_weather/README.md

 QuickApp BUIENRADAR WEATHER

 The Buienradar Weather contains the current Dutch measurements, the weather forecast and the 5-day forecast.
 The current observations are measured by KNMI weather stations spread across the country and are updated every 10 minutes.
 The weather report is updated several times a day by the Buienradar meteorologists.
+The properties temperature, humidity and wind speed have the Buienradar values.
+This QuickApp can be used as your weather provider.

 JSON data copyright: (C)opyright Buienradar / RTL.
 All rights reserved JSON data terms: This feed may be used freely under condition of source reference buienradar.nl including a hyperlink to https://www.buienradar.nl.
 The feed cannot be derived from users or other persons.